Red bird looking at camera against a white background

 Related Article: Has Qualtrics Quantified the Connection Between Customer and Employee Experience?

 Establishing and maintaining a positive employee experience framework can be a complex task.
-Ahmad suggests looking for a system that centralizes and streamlines the employee experience efforts.
+Ahmad suggests looking for technology that centralizes and streamlines employee experience efforts.

 “It’s important for your organization to have an easy to use one-stop solution to deal with all operational needs without undue stress,” he said.